Skip to content

 Asserts

-Asserts are used to verify the output or behavior of the executed program.
-If you would wish to assert that the output will be "Hello World", you would then add an assert to the parent test.
+Asserts are used to validate the output or behavior of a program after execution.
+For example, if you want to verify that the output contains the text "Hello World", you can add an assert statement to the parent test as shown below:

 yml